Doanh-dev/Project3SE4348/devlog.md

     close the file properly that lead to leaking.
 My approach for this solution is make a variable file and assign it to whatever open or create
     index file.
 When I hit the command quit i will close the file befoe executed

+### 12/8/2024 11:50 pm
+All the funciton work but I think my issue about saving the content in the index file can't fix